SOMETHING ABOUT WILDERNESS and several attempts at taming beauty is a co-creation with Mélanie Demers commissioned by Skånes Dansteater (2017).

 11 March 2017, Trinity Centre, Bristol

-13 May 2017, Pavilion Dance South West Dance Sumit, Lighthouse, Poole
+13 May 2017, Pavilion Dance South West Dance Summit, Lighthouse, Poole

 Cardiff Dance Festival, Chapter Arts Centre, Cardiff (time tbc)

-Images by Laila Diallo, Arno and Lucie Sheppard.
+Images by Laila Diallo, Arno, Jack Offord and Lucie Sheppard.
 All rights reserved.

 Films by Zoe Manders and Lucie Sheppard.